snscaimito/snscaimito.github.com/galleries/index.markdown

 [Festival de Naranja in Cacoa](Festival-de-Naranja-in-Cacao/) is about the celebration of the orange production in the small village of Cacoa in Western Panama.

+[Transmitter Altos Del Maria](TransmitterAltosDelMaria/) shows the construction of a solar and wind powered transmission tower for Internet access at a small settlement in Western Panama.